-I damaged the tire.
-(Comment: It's unhelpful, she should answer which part.)
+I damaged the steering wheel.
+(Comment: That's correct.)

 The context in (12) is set up in such a way as to avoid prior mention of the nominative patient's descriptive content.
 This is especially important when investigating definites.
 As is well known, definites may be used anaphorically, referring to a previously mentioned discourse referent.
 In such cases, the uniqueness commitment is weakened, allowing felicitous use of definites in contexts in which uniqueness is quite clearly not entailed.
 Observe how in the following English example (14), the prior mention of a tooth within the preceding discourse licenses the use of the definite in the target sentence, even though the referent of the definite "the tooth" need not be the only tooth in the utterance context, i.e., the dog is not necessarily assumed to just have one tooth.